Vietnamese Pickles Carrots & Daikon , My Family Recipe

 I always grew up eating is Vietnamese pickled carrots and daikon radish and they’ve become a staple in my pantry.
 These Vietnamese carrot daikon pickles or (do chua) are most well known for making appearances in Vietnamese banh mi sandwiches.
 But I know them just as do chua and eat them with rice, noodles and spring rolls.

 Chose your favorite dish and these wonderful Vietnamese carrots and daikon pickles will enhance any meal that needs that fresh, salty crunch.
 Thanks and lots of love to Mom, Grandma and preserved family recipes that make food and sharing so special.
+Have fun making this Vietnamese pickles recipe.
 Are there any special family recipes or traditions you hold close?

 Some Favorite Vietnamese Pickles Ingredients and Tools: